AI Workshop: learn to build apps with AI →

 Basic setup

-Create a drop zone element with drag event handlers:
+Example drop zone with drag event handlers:

 <div